Technical overview

 What the app does

 Hider — Image Scrambler rearranges pixels in an image using an order derived from your password.
-The file stays a valid PNG or JPEG with the same dimensions; visually it looks like noise until you decrypt with the same password.
+The file stays a valid PNG, JPEG or WEBP with the same dimensions; visually it looks like noise until you decrypt with the same password.
 No separate key file or metadata block is added—the password is the secret.

 SHA-256 and pixel permutation